What happened

 If SB 44 lets you add products that need pickup windows, delivery timing, cold holding, or limited weekly batches, DMs and notebook math will get ugly fast.

-Useful next reads: West Virginia cottage food law, cottage food law by state, cottage food permit guide, and cottage food label template.
+Useful next reads: West Virginia cottage food law, cottage food law by state, cottage food license guide, and cottage food label template.

 Step four is the part VibeKitchen handles.
 Get early access →